pozterz/Project_X/readme.md

 # Queue Management

-Queue Management is a online reserve queue for any avtivity at the bank.
+Queue Management is a online reserve queue for any activity at the bank.

 ### Features
   - Authentication & Authorization.